Thank you for your interest in The Libri Foundation and its BOOKS FOR CHILDREN program.

 If you don't know if your library has received a BOOKS FOR CHILDREN grant in the past, please check the list of previous grant recipients on this website.

-Deadlines for 2013 are: (postmarked by) January 23rd, May 15th, and August 15th.
+Deadlines for 2015 are: (postmarked by) January 23rd and May 1st.
 Applicants are encouraged to return their completed application forms as soon as possible.

 Your completed, STAPLED, and signed application form MUST be mailed to the Foundation.
 DO NOT email or fax your application.
 Return your application form with all the pages stapled together.
 Do NOT waste money sending your application by Express Mail, Certified Mail, etc.

-Grants are awarded January 31st, May 31st, and August 31st.
+Grants are awarded January 31st and May 15th.
 Qualifying libraries that do not receive a grant during one grant cycle will be reconsidered for a grant during the next grant cycle.

 Grant recipients are listed on the website within a few days of the award date.
 Acceptance packets are usually mailed within 14-18 days of the grant award date.
 Please check the Grant Recipients page on the website for updates.